 job development training

 This educational program for young adults teaches vocational job development skills while continuing to practice life and social skills.
 We contract with a Board Certified Behavior Analyst (BCBA) who helps write program goals for each participant and work with our staff and professional artists to implement language and social skill goals while working on vocational techniques.
-Socials skills classes and computer skills classes are also taught in small group settings.
+Social skills classes and computer skills classes are also taught in small group settings.

 The SEEDs for Autism studio is open Monday - Thursday from 9am to 1pm.
-Students can choose to schedule the days each week they would like to participate.
+Students can choose to schedule the days each week they would like to participate in.
 Tuition costs are very low and depend on how many days a week students attend.
 Partial scholarships may be available.
 Each day begins with a brief team meeting then students follow their schedule for the day to the various departments.
 In a typical day, a student will be in 2-3 different departments.
 Students work in every department to get an experience in each medium.

 Once a month, students are invited to stay for social time where they can play games and spend time together.
 Weekend and evening outings are scheduled periodically and are open to voluntary participation.

 SEEDs is a qualified vendor for Rehabilitation Services Administration (RSA) and the State of Arizona Department of Economic Services.
 Please contact your case manager or contact us to find out more.

 EMPOWERMENT scholarship accounts

 SEEDs qualifies as a resource for parents who have chosen to apply and receive funding for ESA funds.
 We can provide services for young adults diagnosed with autism, seeking transitional training and life/social skill building through an ESA.
 An Empowerment Scholarship Account (ESA) is an account similar to a checking account with 90% of the state funding that would have been received by the school the child previously attended.
-For more information, The Arizona Department of Education’s website answers a series of frequently asked questions or contact us.
+For more information, The Arizona Department of Education’s website answers a series of frequently asked questions or you can contact us directly.